jp-embedded/tesla-cron/README.md

 - Can be configured with google calendar/ical links to ensure tesla is charged before next calender event with a "[T]" tag in the title.
 - Tesla Cron set the car's "Precontitioning" and "scheduled charging" to match the next calendar event.
 This ensures the Tesla will charge even if Tesla Cron or the car goes offline.
 - Tesla Cron will not overrule and stop charging if you start charging manually, so you can still use the Tesla App as before to eg start charging manually.
-- Currently works in zone DK1/DK2/SE3/SE3/NO2 (Denmark/Sweden/Norway)
+- Currently works in area DK1/DK2/SE3/SE3/NO2 (Denmark/Sweden/Norway)
 - Tesla is only woken up when charging is possibly started.
+- Supports carnot.dk, which tries to predict future prices beyond the known next day prices (for DK1 & DK2 area) for even better charge start estimation.

 ## How